 The second step of your email deliverability check is the content and format of your emails; B2B cold email campaigns as well as marketing campaigns.

-For starters, spam words like “great offer” or “you have won” should be avoided.
+For starters, spam words and terms like “great offer” or “you have won” should be avoided.
 Email subject lines that have these words are likely to end up in the dreaded junk folder or could be mistaken as virus containing emails.

 On the other hand, a touch of personalization to the email can do wonders.
 Every email should be concise and get the desired message across to the recipient.